retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

   - `sep`: if `value` is an array, and `enc` is `latex`, encode each array element using `latex` and join the results with the string in `sep`.
 Defaults to an empty string.
   - `html`: boolean indicating whether the `value` is full HTML (really only useful for notes)

-  e.g. change the value of year in output `reference.add({name: 'year', value: "your_year_value"})`
+  e.g. change the value of year in output `entry.add({name: 'year', value: "your_year_value"})`

-- `reference.addCreators` adds the contents of `item.creators` to `reference`.
+- `entry.addCreators` adds the contents of `item.creators` to `entry`.

-  author encoding has a fair number of moving bits and generates multiple fields (`author`, `editor`, etc), this function is here so you can manipulate `item.creators` and call `reference.addCreators` to *replace* the existing creator fields on `reference`.
+  author encoding has a fair number of moving bits and generates multiple fields (`author`, `editor`, etc), this function is here so you can manipulate `item.creators` and call `entry.addCreators` to *replace* the existing creator fields on `entry`.

-- `reference.remove` removes a field previously added by `reference.add` or `reference.addCreators`
+- `entry.remove` removes a field previously added by `entry.add` or `entry.addCreators`

 ## The API for `BetterCSLJSON` and `BetterCSLYAML`

-- `reference` is the CSL object being built.
+- `entry` is the CSL object being built.
 Any changes made to this object will directly change the CSL object being output.
-- `item` is the Zotero reference it's being built from.
+- `item` is the Zotero item it's being built from.

 There isn't really an API.
-You can use regular javascript to manipulate the `reference` object, which is a [CSL-JSON](http://docs.citationstyles.org/en/stable/specification.html#appendix-iv-variables) object.
+You can use regular javascript to manipulate the `entry` object, which is a [CSL-JSON](http://docs.citationstyles.org/en/stable/specification.html#appendix-iv-variables) object.

 ## Debugging